A question we get asked regularly is:

 And then there's the unrivalled flexibility of the career.
 You choose the hours you want to work, when you want to work, what types of people you want to have as your clients, and so on.

-There are no statutory requirements to become a life coach.
+There are very few prerequisites to become a life coach.

-If you are serious about becoming a certified professional life coach, you need training of the highest quality and integrity.
-In other words, training that is:
+If you are serious about becoming a certified professional life coach, we recommend you get the very best training you can find.

-As life coaching is very much a word-of-mouth driven industry, your ability to deliver results for your clients is by far the most important attribute of the training you will undertake.
+Life coaching is very much a word-of-mouth driven industry, so your ability to deliver great results for your clients is far and away the most important outcome you want from the training you will undertake.

-Our certification programme is specifically designed for people who are currently in employment or holding down important responsibilities, such as stay-at-home mothers.
+Our life coach training and certification programme is specifically designed for people who are currently in employment or holding down important responsibilities, such as stay-at-home mothers.

-Only when you feel ready should you start coaching for money and then in your part time until you have established your practice and feel ready to take this on as a full time career.
+We recommend that you start coaching for reward only when you feel completely ready and then do so in your part time until you have established your practice and feel ready to go full time with your new career.

 That way you have the flexibility to control your destiny without taking unnecessary risks.

-The great thing about our programme is it's flexibility.
-You are in total control of the agenda at all times.
-We are always there to support you by phone, email or through our innovative online Forum and Journalling facility.
+You have total flexibility and control over your training agenda.
+But we are always there to support you by phone, email or through our innovative online Forum and Journalling platform.

-New Insights life coach training involves some 300 hours of study, preparation and practice in total and will prepare you, thoroughly, to become a life coach with everything you need to build a successful practice.
+The New Insights life coach certification training involves some 300 hours of study and practice in total, and offers very thorough preparation to become a life coach with everything you need to build a successful practice.

-By far the majority of people who become life coaches start their own life coaching practices rather than look for employment.
+The great majority of life coaches start their own life coaching practices rather than look for employment.